eove/his-api/docs/eove-his-interface.md

 ### High level communication

-By default server will ignore any message coming from client because high level communication is disabled.
+By default server will ignore any message coming from client because high level communication is not considered as started.
-Client should send a [START_COMMUNICATION](#startcommunication-command) command to enable it.
+Client should send a [START_COMMUNICATION](#startcommunication-message) message to start it.

 ### Using a reference